-It’s also a good idea to work with real estate professionals familiar with the probate process.
+It’s also a good idea to work with real estate professionals familiar with the probate process in Missouri.
 Selling a house in probate may concern some traditional buyers because of the additional paperwork required or the condition of the home.
 If you are an heir or beneficiary of a Missouri estate that includes real property, it is important to understand how your interests in this type of property can be sold when they’re part of the probate process.

 How Long Does it Take to Sell a House in Probate?